Wheeeeeeeeels/Rattlesnakes_Plan/README.md

         * Deep Dive into TiDB Ecosystems
 * Compiler
    * PLAI
-       * the basic about the plai
+       * The basic about the plai
-       * the basic about the parser
+       * About the parser,write a small parser
    * A little things

 * Web Developement && Big Data